 - When people hear information, they're likely to remember only 10% of that information three days later.
 However, if a relevant image is paired with that same information, people retained 65% of the information three days later.

-- Content with relevant images gets 94% more views than content without relevant images.
+- Tweets with images receive 150% more retweets than posts without images.

-Having a great array of visual content (videos, photos, infographics, etc.) enables your company to tell its stories and show its brand personality in a unique and memorable way.
-And today it’s easier than ever to create and share this content since you can shoot, upload, and edit photos and videos from your mobile phone or tablet.
+Having a great array of visual content (videos, photos, infographics, etc.) enables your company to tell your story and show your brand's personality in a unique and memorable way.
+And it’s easier today than ever to create and share this content since you can shoot, upload and edit photos and videos from your mobile phone or tablet — it stands to reason since 51% of all video consumed is on mobile devices in the first place.

 As an industrial manufacturer, you may not think you have a lot of exciting visual content to share.
-However, It doesn’t matter if your business is boring machines (boring as in making holes) or picker fingers used in office equipment if you put some thought into it, there’s certainly a fair amount of visual content you can create.
-If you need some inspiration, take a looks at these four manufacturing companies that are embracing visual content and doing it well.
+However, it doesn’t matter if your business is boring machines (boring as in making holes) or picker fingers used in office equipment.
+If you put some thought into it, there’s certainly a fair amount of visual content you can create.
+Need some inspiration?
+Take a look at these four manufacturing companies that are embracing visual content and doing it well.

 1. General Electric

-While you may not have the budget to invest in the same level of photography as GE, there are certainly lots of ideas you can pull from what they’re doing in terms of unique angles for getting photos from your products to ways in which you can tell you’re company’s stories in multiple ways.
+While you may not have the budget to invest in the same level of photography as GE, there are certainly lots of ideas you can pull from what they’re doing in terms of unique angles for getting photos from your products, to ways in which you can tell your company’s stories in multiple ways.

 2. Mack Trucks

-Mack’s YouTube Channel is full of videos showing how its trucks are used in a range of applications as well as how its engines and transmissions assembled and function.
-There are also some solid personal success stories of how the trucks are well designed and how they save their customers time and money. https://youtu.be/7fffe1q0nh0
+Mack’s YouTube Channel is full of videos showing how its trucks are used in a range of applications as well as how its engines and transmissions are assembled and function.
+They even have a video to draw in sports fans that features Khalil Mack, 2016 NFL Defensive Player of the Year.
+There are also some solid personal success stories of how the trucks are well designed, how they save their customers time and money, and how they even went to truckstops to interview truckers to make sure they were designing features that would help them on the road: https://youtu.be/EQgUtPQ0a-U

-Like GE, 3M’s visual content shows off its products in a variety of way as well as how they’re used.
-The content also all ties to its “Science Applied to Life” theme, which provides an additional way to talk about what the company is at its core and how it supports science in some broader contexts.
-The 3M Instagram, Twitter and Facebook accounts are both of simple and engaging images, while its YouTube channel offers a good range of product-specific videos that cover application processes as well as broader company stories.
+Like GE, 3M’s visual content shows off its products in a variety of ways as well as how they’re used.
+The content also ties to its “Science Applied to Life” theme, which provides an additional way to talk about what the company is at its core and how it supports science in some broader contexts.
+The 3M Instagram, Twitter and Facebook accounts feature simple and engaging images, while its YouTube channel offers a good range of product-specific videos that cover application processes as well as broader company stories.

 4. Global Finishing Solutions

-Hopefully these four examples provide you with some ideas and a bit of inspiration for different ways you can develop your own visual content that will help engage your prospects and customers with your company’s unique story.
+Hopefully these four examples provide you with some ideas and a bit of inspiration for different ways you can develop your own visual content that will help prospects and customers engage with your company’s unique story.